Uwajima Taimeshi (宇和島鯛めし)

 RECOMMENDED UWAJIMA TAIMESHI RESTAURANTS

-Speaking of Uwajima Taimeshi, many restaurants in Ehime prefecture cater to the two types of Taimeshi and nobody wouldn’t want to be left in trying them.
-Here are some of those restaurants that were established for the public’s interests.
+Speaking of Uwajima Taimeshi, many restaurants in Ehime prefecture cater to the two types of Taimeshi and nobody wants to miss trying them.
+Here are some of those restaurants that entrepreneurs established for the public’s interests.

 Marusui